Season of the Witch (2011 film): Plot

 At the monastery, the men discover that all the monks have succumbed to the plague.
-They locate the ancient volume, The Key of Solomon, filled with the holy rituals used to defeat evil.
-Debelzaq begins speaking the ritual used on witches.
-In a deep voice, Anna begins recounting Behmen's horror of Crusader cruelties, just as Debelzaq realizes that she is not a witch, but has been possessed by a demon.
-He frantically performs an exorcism.
-The demon that is possessing Anna finally reveals its form and melts the cage's metal, escaping, while fighting off the knights.
-When Debelzaq throws a container of holy water on it, the demon flies screeching out of sight.
+They locate the ancient Book of Solomon, filled with the holy rituals used to defeat evil.
+Debelzaq begins speaking the ritual used on witches, just as Anna, in a demonic voice, begins recounting Behmen's horror at Crusader cruelties.
+Realizing that she is not a witch, but has been possessed by a demon, he frantically performs an exorcism.
+The demon possessing Anna melts the cage's metal and escapes while fighting off the knights.
+When Debelzaq throws a container of holy water on it, the demon flies away.

 As the men search for it, they realize it is not trying to escape, but to destroy the book so that nothing can kill it.
 They find a room where the monks were making copies for others to use.
 The demon destroys the copies and possesses the dead monks to use as weapons.
 The three men fight the monks' possessed corpses, as Debelzaq continues the exorcism ritual.
 The demon snaps Debelzaq's neck and incinerates Felson.
-Kay continues the ritual, weakening it.
-Behmen fights the demon and is mortally wounded by it.
-Kay finishes the ritual, and the demon is consumed by holy fire.
+As Kay continues the ritual, weakening it, Behmen fights the demon and is mortally wounded.
+Kay finishes the exorcism ritual, and the demon is consumed by holy fire, and leaves Anna.
 Behmen asks Kay to keep Anna safe just before he dies.
 After their fallen friends are buried, Anna asks Kay to tell her about the men who saved her.
-They both leave the monastery, the Book of Solomon safely in Kay's possession for mankind to use against the forces of evil.
+They both leave the monastery, with the Book of Solomon safely in Kay's possession.